mackworth/cTiVo/wiki/Advanced-Topics.md

 - **Encoder to Use**: See [Encoder To Use](#encoder-to-use)
 - **Regex for Encoder Log**: If the encoder cannot support simultaneous encoding (e.g. HandBrakeCLI), the encoder should provide in its standard output the percentage complete as a number from 0-100.
 You will need to provide a regex expression for extracting this number from the last few lines of the standard output.
 For example, HandBrakeCLI writes its progress as 87 %, so the regex is `([\%` This will only be used when doing sequential downloading, decrypting, and encoding.
 When doing simultaneous encoding, the data flow through the pipes is used to measure progress.
 - **Video/Audio/Other Options for Encoder:** These are passed on the command line to the encoder; see [Arguments](#arguments).
 - **Comskip Options**: ComSkip is an experimental feature for cTiVo; See [the comskip project](http://www.kaashoek.com/comskip/).
-Included in this implementation is a configuration file (comskip.ini), which can be found on the [cTivo  source code page](../cTiVo/comskip.ini).
+Included in this implementation is a configuration file (comskip.ini), which can be found on the [cTiVo  source code page](../cTiVo/comskip.ini).
 In addition to other command line parameters, you can replace the built-in comskip.ini with your own comskip.ini file by entering "--ini=\<full path\>/comskip.ini" providing the full path to your own file.
 - **ccExtractor Options**: ccExtractor exports subtitles from the video stream into a .srt text file.
 See  [the ccExtractor project](http://ccextractor.sourceforge.net/using-ccextractor/command-line-usage.html)
 - **Can run download and encode at same time** should be set only if the encoder can run as a final stage of a pipeline (stdin being the source pipe).